 The Children’s Health Insurance Program (CHIP) in Delaware is intended to help children from low-income families have access to health insurance.
 DE CHIP is designed for children younger than 19 years of age who meet the qualifying standards of the program.
 This program helps keep children healthy by providing them with coverage for medical treatments and preventable care.
 “What is CHIP Medicaid?” is a question often asked by potential applicants in need of health care.
 CHIP and Medicaid enrollment may follow a similar process, but they have different funding streams and eligibility guidelines.
 To get answers to the question “What is covered by CHIP Medicaid?” read the following sections on this page.

-Delaware Children’s Health Insurance Program Overview
+What is the Delaware Children’s Health Insurance Program?

 CHIP in Delaware is called the Delaware Healthy Children Program.
 The CHIP program exists separately from the DE Medicaid for children program, which is intended for a separate group of beneficiaries.
 If a family is denied Medicaid eligibility children can still get coverage through the CHIP program.
 Most medical services from providers, including doctors, hospitals and pharmacies, can be covered by this program.
 After CHIP enrollment, beneficiaries will find out which medical providers are in-network with the Delaware Health Children Program.
 Beneficiaries are welcome to keep their current doctor if the doctor is in-network.